BryanHarrisScripts/BryanHarrisScripts.github.io/README.md

 <div align="left">

-OpenStory aims to serve as a central hub, branching out to engage artists across the entertainment sector, offering a decentralized alternative to the conventional Hollywood route.
+Open 🆂🆃🅾️🆁🆈 aims to serve as a central hub, branching out to engage artists across the entertainment sector, offering a decentralized alternative to the conventional Hollywood route.
 This model intends to democratize the industry, inviting creatives to share, collaborate, and explore new pathways to success, fostering diversity and innovation in the process.<br><br>

 Join the OpenStory Studio, Community Hub: <a href="https://discord.gg/KqHXpVm3uN" target="_blank">OpenStory Discord Here 🆕</a><br><br>